 Online businesses are extremely flexible.
 Much more than traditional brick-and-mortar businesses.
 It gives you the option to start out with a business that’s high in cashflowness but not necessarily high in scalability and flip the two later on.

 This gets much clearer when we rank our six usual suspects on a timeline:

 Don’t think about what type of business to start, think about when to pivot or add a new business to your portfolio.
-Many great online business, whether they’re SaaS or E-commerce, started of as a simple blog informing their audience, helping their audience and talking to them.
-Many great ideas came from people freelancing or providing services to others, seeing the problems they get stuck on and building solutions to them.
+Many great online businesses, whether they’re SaaS or E-commerce, started off as a simple blog informing their audience, helping their audience, and talking to them.
+Many great ideas came from people freelancing or providing services to others, seeing the problems they get stuck on, and building solutions to them.

 Don’t ask what, ask when.